OutSystems/docs-odc/src/eap/app-health.md

 * **Good** (85-100)

+An app's health score calculation follows the Application Performance Index (Apdex) industry standard.

+The score is calculated by taking the number of successful requests to the app's elements and dividing by the total number of requests over the selected period.
+A request is said to be successful if it is completed without errors and the response time is less than a defined threshold.

 ### Requests {#requests}

 Requests are the number of application interactions done using screens, APIs, or timers.
 There are 2 request metrics: